 Lots of the songs are influenced by the characters of London life, and lower class London life at that, similar to the "riff-raff" that populated Ian Dury's songs.
 Great characterisation within three minute pop songs.
 A skill Madness never lost.
 They are such a London band, full of all the atmosphere of the city.
 They briefly go abroad, however, in the infectious New Delhi, with its Eastern musical influences.
 What a great song.

+The halcyon days of "nuttiness" were long gone now, Madness's albums had been getting ever more inventive, reflective and diverse (while still retaining the basic ska foundations most of the time, not much on this album, though).
+This was probably their least accessible album so far, with no real stand out "singalong" hits, but, as all Madness albums are, is still a good, enjoyable listen.
 It was the mid-eighties and, if it wasn't layers of synthesisers, or gloomy post-punk mannerisms, it was production by Clive Langer and Alan Winstanley, utilising Afrodiziak on backing vocals and The TKO Horns, just as they had done on Elvis Costello's Punch The Clock.
 The production afflicts Madness with the disease of the eighties (pretty much every group's mid-eighties albums are questionable, comparatively, with other works).

+Turning Blue suffers from the same production.
+It does have a rhythmic appeal, it has to be said.
+One Better Day sounds like something from Sade's Diamond Life.
+It is very relaxing and soulful, but turning Madness into Sade?
+Madness were anything but "wine bar music".
+The oddly, irrelevantly titled March Of The Gherkins is more like it - not much ska around but a familiar Madness melody and some punchy horns.
+Brand New Beat sounds just like Elvis Costello & The Attractions.
 The evocative, nostalgic Victoria Gardens and the tuneful Samantha are good songs, although the waltz experiment of Waltz Into Mischief.
 Overall, this was an album of its time, and although it certainly had hidden depths, it has to be said the previous four albums were much better.

 Now, I love Madness, and have done since I first saw them in 1979, but I have to say that, pleasant though this album of classic reggae covers is, I feel they are a bit wasted on this.
 Madness use ska and early seventies-style reggae wonderfully in their own sound, better than anyone, in fact.
 However, when they try to apply it here to classic songs of the genre, it surprisingly doesn't really work, for me.

-It is a delightful collection of songs loosely based around London and, in particular, the small area of Norton Folgate in North-East London, connecting Bishopsgate with Shoreditch.
+This really was a remarkable and totally surprising album.
+After years drifting around, reuniting for summer festival appearances to run through their old "nutty" hits from the glory days of the late seventies-eighties, the now annointed "national treasures" Madness returned with a type of "concept album" that proved to be possibly their best ever piece of work.
+It is a delightful collection of songs loosely based around London and, in particular, the small area of Norton Folgate in North-East London which connects the Bishopsgate area with Shoreditch.
 It is atmospheric, mature and deeply nostalgic.
 Madness were now middle-aged men and this is very much a comforting, thoughtful, middle-aged album.
 The great thing about Madness is they don't really feel they have to move with the times and experiment with dance music, hip-hop or whatever.
-They stick pretty much to their ska/accessible reggae/rock rhythms and clever, insightful, often witty lyrics.
+They stick pretty much to their ska-accessible reggae-rock rhythms and clever, insightful, often witty lyrics.

+Rainbows, or the melodious bass, or some of the orchestration.
+Great stuff.
+Madness master the three minute pop-ish song so well, both musically and lyrically.
+Check out That Close for a great example.
 There is no stand-out, obvious "hit single" on this album.
 It doesn't need one.
 All the tracks are great.
 It is a beautifully-crafted piece of work.
 An impressive thing is that it never sounds like a band desperately trying to recapture their glory days.
 It sounds like a mature group affectionately looking back at those days, musically, and at society in general, through the city in which they live.
 As someone who used to live in London and now lives 350 miles from it and would not worry if I never went there again, it makes me feel nostalgic for the old place.
 I can't speak highly enough about this album.
 Highly recommended.
 Great cover too.

 Oui Oui, Si Si, Ja Ja, Da Da (2012)